nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 !!! info "VPN Requirements"
     In order to access the applications running within a particular domain user needs to connect to a dedicated VPN that is being set up independently of the user account within the Portal

-## 3. NMaaS Portal
+## 3. nmaas Portal

-NMaaS web-based graphical user interface can be accessed by browsing to address https://nmaas.eu.
+nmaas web-based graphical user interface can be accessed by browsing to address https://nmaas.eu.

 ![NmaaS portal](./img/user-guide-s01.png)

-NMaaS landing page contains a basic set of information about the NMaaS concept and the service.
+nmaas landing page contains a basic set of information about the nmaas concept and the service.
 Users are required to log in to gain access to the actual application market.

-The NMaaS Portal in available in four languages including English, French, German and Polish (though still not all texts might be properly translated in languages apart from English).
+The nmaas Portal in available in four languages including English, French, German and Polish (though still not all texts might be properly translated in languages apart from English).

 ### 3.1 About

-The About page available from the top bar menu contains information about current and past NMaaS software versions and a contact form being the preferred way of reaching out to the NMaaS team regarding any subject.
+The About page available from the top bar menu contains information about current and past nmaas software versions and a contact form being the preferred way of reaching out to the nmaas team regarding any subject.

 ## 4. User Login